The Fermi Large Area Telescope: A space-based MeV--GeV observatory

 \subsection{Operation}

 The latitude of the launch site, at Cape Canaveral Air Force Station Space Launch Complex 17-B, set the initial orbit inclination at $28.5^\circ$.
 Once a circular orbit at $550$~km above sea level was reached, the remaining fuel was used to reduce the orbit inclination to $25.6^\circ$, thus reducing the time spent in the SAA.
-In this region, HV power supplies are turned off to protect the most sensitive parts of the detectors (notably \mod{the} photomultiplier tubes), thus regular data taking is disabled.
+In this region, HV power supplies in the ACD are turned off to protect the PMTs, thus regular data taking is disabled.
 For the operation of the LAT, the SAA is defined by a 12-vertex polygon, stop and start commands are issued 30 seconds before entry and after exit.
 Notably, the SAA polygons for the LAT and GBM differ, see e.g. the case of GRB170817A \citep{grb17a-gbm,grb17a-lat}: at the time of the GRB the GBM was outside its SAA polygon and taking data but the LAT was already inoperative.

 The orbit of \fermi\ is slowly decaying, with an altitude loss more pronounced during the solar maximum: in 10 years, the altitude decreased by about 20~km, with a corresponding change in orbital period from 95.7 to 95.3~minutes.